Merci-chao/userChrome.js/README.md

 **Version 4.3**
 - New
-	- Add `lastRowTabsFlexible`: Tabs in the last row have flexible width when multiple rows are present.
+	- Adds `lastRowTabsFlexible`: Tabs in the last row have flexible width when multiple rows are present.
 Forcibly activated when `justifyCenter` is `2`.
-	- Add `positionPinnedTabs`: Position pinned tabs as a fixed grid before normal tabs when the tab bar is scrollable.
+	- Adds `positionPinnedTabs`: Position pinned tabs as a fixed grid before normal tabs when the tab bar is scrollable.
-	- Add `newTabButtonAfterLastTab`: Place the New Tab button after the last tab.
+	- Adds `newTabButtonAfterLastTab`: Place the New Tab button after the last tab.
 When disabled, the button follows the position specified in toolbar customization.
 Note: The New Tab button stays after the last tab only when it is placed directly after the tabs.
-	- Add `previewPanelShiftedAlways`: Shift the preview panel even when there is only one row.
+	- Adds `previewPanelShiftedAlways`: Shift the preview panel even when there is only one row.
 - Improvements
-	- Support locking tab size when closing tabs or collapsing a group when `justifyCenter` is `1`.
+	- Supports locking tab size when closing tabs or collapsing a group when `justifyCenter` is `1`.
-	- Refine animations for tab group.
+	- Refines animations for tab group.
 	- Fine-tuning of some minor operational details.
-	- Update for Firefox 149.
+	- Updates for Firefox 149.
-	- Update features related to tab notes.
+	- Updates features related to tab notes.
 - Fixes
 	- Temporary layout issues occurring when:
 		- Dragging a group that was not fully collapsed out of the window;